- An employee’s hours of work must be confined within a period of 16 consecutive hours in a workday.

 An employee can request their hours of work to be confined within a period of 12 consecutive hours in any one workday.

-Employee must receive at least 8 consecutive hours of rest immediately following completion of a shift.
+Employee must receive at least 8 consecutive hours of rest immediately following completion of a shift that is longer than 12 consecutive hours.

 While these employees may work up to 16 hours per day, the following should be considered: